-- If entire runs of guardrail must be replaced because the guardrail is out of specifications or cannot be adjusted to meet specifications, then the guardrail should be replaced following the current MDOT recommendations as called for in Section 7.01.12. - 2.
+- 1. If entire runs of guardrail must be replaced because the guardrail is out of specifications or cannot be adjusted to meet specifications, then the guardrail should be replaced following the current MDOT recommendations as called for in Section 7.01.12. - 2.
 Height adjustment may be made on existing guardrail posts that pass a thorough inspection for soundness.
 Existing beam elements should be evaluated for expected life and may be used if they meet current design standards.
 If the existing guardrail cannot be made to meet these conditions, then the entire run should be replaced with new guardrail using the recommended type from Section 7.01.12.

-- 3. When replacement of the existing guardrail on freeway ramps is necessary, use Type MGS-8.
-If a continuous guardrail run is needed up to and along the crossroad, with Type B guardrail along the crossroad, transition Type MGS-8 to Type B at a point 50'-0" minimum from the edge of the crossroad for a "T" intersection ramp terminal.
-For а continuous run through a free-flow ramp, with Type B guardrail along the free-flow ramp, transition to Type B opposite the 2'-0" point in the gore.
-This should be done at both on and off ramp terminals. - 4.
-Height adjustments may be made to guardrail meeting the conditions stated in 2 of this section.
-If the existing posts are too low to allow the thrie beam rail to be placed at the proper height, then new guardrail should be installed.
+- 3. When replacement of the existing guardrail on freeway ramps is necessary, use Type T or Type MGS-8. lf a continuous guardrail run is needed up to and along the crossroad, transition Type T to Type B or Type MGS-8 at a point 50'-0" minimum from the edge of the crossroad for a "T" type ramp terminal.
+For a continuous run through a free-flow ramp, transition to Type B or Type MGS-8 opposite the 2'-0" point in the gore.
+This should be done at both on and off ramp terminals.
+The transition to Type B or Type MGS-8 is to provide as much sight distance as possible at the ramp terminals. - 4.
+Height adjustments may be made to Type T guardrail meeting the conditions stated in 2 of this section.
+If the existing posts are too low to allow the thrie beam rail to be placed at the proper height, then new Type T should be installed.